surajpudale/surajpudale/README.md

 - ⚡ Fun fact: I love solving complex problems and automating workflows!

 ## Projects
+### Kubectl AI Assistant! 🤖
+This tool is designed to make working with Kubernetes more intuitive by leveraging the power of AI to assist with kubectl commands.
+Whether you're a beginner trying to understand cluster operations or an expert looking to save time, this assistant can help streamline your workflow.

 ### K8s Insight Engine
 A web-based application designed to interact with Kubernetes clusters.
 It allows users to execute various commands to retrieve information about pods, logs, namespaces, and perform k8sgpt analysis.
 The application features a modern, user-friendly interface with a chat functionality.